 Jen follows Punisher back into the subway’s hidden lair, hoping to save her friend Paul with his help.
 Unfortunately, they find that he bled out and died shortly before they found him.
 Jen tries to talk Punisher out of killing all the homeless people, which was his intention.
 After encountering the crazy boy, Jen tells Punisher to burn the bodies using a flamethrower, since they remind the boy of his mother.
 The boy burns up with the pile of dead bodies, and they manage to escape.

 So yeah, The Punisher fights homeless people in the subway.
 He even manages to blow up some of them with a claymore mine.
 This story falls under the Marvel Knights banner and has a violent content warning on the cover.
 This is to be expected of Punisher comics, since killing is what he does best.
 He wouldn’t be much of an anti-hero if he blew bubbles and chased rainbows.
 Tom Mandrake’s art is pretty good in this story, which is something to be appreciated, since accurate depictions of The Punisher are hard to come by.
 Although the comic itself identifies itself as volume 4, some comic shops call it the 5th Punisher series.
-If for no other reason, collect this series for the Tim Bradstreet covers.
+If for no other reason, collect this series (Affiliate Link) for the Tim Bradstreet covers.
 Most issues have our favorite anti-hero painted in photo-realism that every comic fan could enjoy.